jonathanstowe/Tinky/README.md

-I have taken somewhat of a "kitchen-sink" toolkit approach with this to provide a somewhat rich interface that can be more easily used to create higher level applications which interact nicely with Perl 6's reactive and composable nature.
+I have taken somewhat of a "kitchen-sink" toolkit approach with this to provide a somewhat rich interface that can be more easily used to create higher level applications which interact nicely with Raku's reactive and composable nature.
 I've taken some ideas from similar software in other languages that I have used and added features that I would have liked for the problems that I was solving and ended up providing myself.